luispengler/top10netflix/README.md

 # Netflix Global Top 10
-This script opens in mpv the trailer of the weekly top 10 of Netflix under the Films (English) category.
+This script opens in mpv the trailer of the weekly top 10 of Netflix under the Films (English), Films (Non-English), TV (English), or TV (Non-English) categories.

 ![image](https://user-images.githubusercontent.com/71613402/213900364-a1f3c791-0026-4415-956f-51a88de5c917.png)